svanderbleek/twpgtwp/README.md

 Juniper: A Functional Reactive Programming Language for the Arduino Distributed REScala: An Update Algorithm for Distributed Reactive Programming Interactive Programs in Dependent Type Theory
+A Distributed Processing Platform With Reconfigurable Autonomous Nodes Decision strategies for a P2P computing system
+DisCoP: A P2P Framework for Managing and Searching Computing Markets

 ## Binary Analysis